What Are Nasolabial Folds?

 The nasolabial folds are lines that start from the nose and extend down to the left and right of the mouth.
 Whilst they originate as expressive lines that only appear with emotions such as smiling, as we age the lines become more permanent and deeper.
 Advanced nasolabial folds can meet other folds of the mouth area and extend down to the chin.
 This can make the entire area of the mouth appear drooping with a constant unhappy or grumpy look.

-How Can Dermal Fillers Be Used To Treat Nasolabial Lines?
+How Can Dermal Filler Treatment Be Used To Treat Nasolabial Lines?

 When treating nasolabial folds, dermal filler can be injected directly into the folds.
 This can plump out the creases and remove shadows around the area.
 However, for nasolabial folds to be eliminated successfully, it is a better approach to treat the cause of the folds, namely facial deflation of the cheeks.

 With ageing, bone resorption and redistribution of facial fat can cause the skin of the cheeks to sag and enhance the nasolabial folds.
-Targeting cheek filler for nasolabial folds can lift the sagging skin of the midline of the face and provide relief from creases and heavy shadowing.
+Targeting cheek dermal filler for the nasolabial fold area can lift the sagging skin of the midline of the face and provide relief from creases and heavy shadowing.

-When Will I See Results From Nasolabial Fold Filler?
+When Will I See Results From Nasolabial Fold Fillers?

 With dermal fillers an immediate volumising effect can been seen directly after treatment.
 However, there will also be a small amount of swelling which will take 7-10 days to go down.